pgvector/pgvector/README.md

 nmake /F Makefile.win install
 ```

+Note: Postgres 17 is not supported yet due to an upstream issue

 See the [installation notes](#installation-notes---windows) if you run into issues

 You can also install it with [Docker](#docker) or [conda-forge](#conda-forge).